industrial-edge/iih-essentials-getting-started/docs/Installation.md

 - Hmi Runtime (Open Pipe Path)
 - System Info (MQTT)

 The adapter "System Info" is predefined and offers different variables, e.g. TotalHeapSize, TotalAvailableSize, UsedHeapSize, WriteQueueLength, WriteQueueValueCount, WriteSpeed, WriteInsertCount, WriteRequestCount, DatabaseSize.
 It is also possible to add a **self-developed** adapters by choosing the "plus" icon.
 This adapter must be based on the MQTT protocol.

----

-To connect to an adapter, click the icon "Adapters" on the left bar and choose the adapter you want to use.
+To connect to an adapter choose the adapter you want to use.
 Click the edit icon on the right to open the adapter configuration.
 The Broker URL should be prefilled with `"tcp://ie-databus:1883"`.
 Add the missing entries for username and password (again "edge"/"edge").
 Set the status to 'Active' and save your configuration.

 ![data_service_adapter_config](graphics/Data_Service_Adapter_Config.png)